Declan Gallagher: Imprisonment and return to Livingston

 Gallagher and a co-accused were convicted in June 2015 of an assault at a hotel in Blantyre, South Lanarkshire on the evening of a wedding anniversary party in April 2013.
 In an attack described by the Sheriff as "brutal", Gallagher struck his victim to the head with a baseball bat or similar implement causing a fractured skull, and was sentenced to three years in prison.
 Gallagher and his co-accused appealed their sentences and were released on bail the following month, and he was re-signed by Livingston pending its outcome.
 He went on to make 30 appearances in all competitions during the 2015–16 season up to February 2016, when the appeal was dismissed and he was ordered back to prison.

 After training with Raith Rovers during day release from HMP Castle Huntly, in January 2017 Gallagher was released from prison, initially with an electronic monitoring tag.
 He was immediately signed once again by Livingston and went on to make 15 league appearances, scoring twice including in his return game, as Livi were promoted back as winners of 2016–17 Scottish League One.

 Gallagher was a regular for Livingston as they finished runners-up in the 2017–18 Scottish Championship, and played in all four matches as the club subsequently defeated Dundee United and Partick Thistle in the play-offs to achieve a second consecutive promotion.

 On 4 August 2018, in his first Premiership match for five years, Gallagher conceded a penalty against his old employers Celtic, who beat Livingston 3–1.
 The Lions had better fortunes against the other half of the Old Firm two months later, defeating Rangers 1–0.

 Motherwell

 On 11 April 2019, Motherwell announced that Gallagher had signed a pre-contract agreement to join the club in the summer.
 On 26 December 2019, Gallagher scored a winning goal in the last minute of a league fixture away to Ross County.

 Ahead of the 2020–21 season, Gallagher was named as Motherwell's new club captain following the departure of Peter Hartley.

 Aberdeen

 In May 2021, Aberdeen signed Gallagher on a two-year contract, taking effect when his contract with Motherwell expired.

 St Mirren

 In June 2022, St Mirren signed Gallagher on a two-year contract, after his contract at Aberdeen was terminated.

+Dundee United

+Gallagher moved to Dundee United in July 2023 for an undisclosed transfer fee.